andyfaff/scipy/PEP/1-Optimizer.rst

       # 4921 scipy.optimize maxiter option not working as expected **Optimizer.solve standardises for all subclasses**
       # 3816 wrap_function seems not to be working when wrapper_args is a one element list **fix in Optimizer, fix in all**
         *subclasses**

    * Existing work
        * Class defs: PyTorch, skopt
        * Functional class wrapper around minimize: statsmodels, astropy, scikits.fitting
        * Functional defs: sklearn, daskml, skimage
        * Other:
          * scikit.optimization (class based, no webpage (download from PyPI)).
-   * Proposed solution
-       * Classes (idea: `Function` and `Optimizer` class)
-           * `Optimizer` - takes care of minimization and stepping
-           * `Function` - takes care of evaluating function, gradient, and hessian.
-Takes care of numerical differentiation for grad and hess if required.
-Can be overridden if the user wishes to define their own grad/hess implementations.
-This pattern is intrinsic, and is sort of **already in use** in scipy at scipy/benchmarks/benchmarks/test_functions.py.
-       * Goal:
-           * provide minimal class interface
-           * preserve backwards compatibility
-           * targetted at minimization of scalar functions to start with, although the Optimizer class and its methods should be a suitable base class for implementing for class based root and least-squares solvers.
-For example, both of those examples need to iterate, they both finish up with an OptimizeResult, they both have convergence criteria, etc.
-       * Give an example
    * Pushback
        * `minimize` is supposed to implement a unified interface (rewrite from fmin, fmin_bfgs, etc => mininimize)